neophob/PixelController/README.md

 A note about BLIMP, if you save a file, make sure to add the ".bml" file extension, else it may fail.

+### Beat Workmode
+The **Beat Workmode** define how the *sound event detection* (beat/hat/snare detection) should influence the Generator speed (=speed of the Visual).
+Currently three modes are implemented:

+* **Linear**: Sound doesn't matter, the Generator speed is just, ermm, linear.
+* **Heavy**: If no sound event was detected, the Visual stands still.
+* **Moderate**: A mix between Linear and Heavy.
+There is a minimal Generator  speed that will increase if a sound event was detected.
+This mode was used for all pre v2.0.0 releases.

 ##OSC MESSAGES